smartzplatform/tech-docs/Technical_WP_EN.md

 ## EOS

 We are actively introducing EOS to the platform and are preparing contracts for it, which we are developing in C++.
-Smartz templates and compiles the contract code (we use eoscpp from the official repository [eos](https://github.com/EOSIO/eos), gets the wasm code and its abi as the result, and gives the contract code to the client for signing and sending to the EOS network.
+Smartz templates and compiles the contract code (we use eoscpp from the official repository [eos](https://github.com/EOSIO/eos), gets the wasm code and its abi as the result and gives the contract code to the client for signing and sending to the EOS network.

 We now use the browser-based extension [Scatter](https://github.com/EOSEssentials/Scatter) as a client, but, as with Metamask, any client code that can generate and sign transactions to create a contract in EOS will be suitable.

-To send contracts to the EOS network and reliably receive events from the EOS blockchain, we are launching our own EOS blockchain nodes, and preparing a fault tolerant system of several servers to work in mainnet, with redundancy and debugged node upgrade procedure for the new version of the software.
+To send contracts to the EOS network and reliably receive events from the EOS blockchain, we are launching our own EOS blockchain nodes and preparing a fault tolerant system of several servers to work in mainnet, with redundancy and debugged node upgrade procedure for the new version of the software.
 At the moment, we use the [dawn-4.1.0](https://github.com/EOSIO/eos/tree/dawn-v4.1.0) version and update the node when new versions are released.

-We are registered as candidates for block-producers of EOS mainnet, actively participate in the launch of Jungle3 EOS Testnet, and we plan to provide users with a reliable service for access to the EOS blockchain.
+We are registered as candidates for block-producers of EOS mainnet and actively participate in the launch of Jungle3 EOS Testnet.
+Additionally, we plan to provide users with a reliable service for access to the EOS blockchain.

 # Integration of Smart Contracts